 Since its initial open source release in 2004, NGINX has been synonymous with high‑performance websites.
-More of the world’s top 100,000 websites use NGINX than any other web server, and more than 400 million sites worldwide are now powered by NGINX.
+More of the world’s websites use NGINX than any other web server, and more than 350 million sites worldwide are now powered by NGINX.
 But how well does NGINX actually perform?
 What hardware configurations will yield the best performance at a reasonable price?

-To answer these questions, we went into the lab and performance‑tested NGINX in two configurations: as a reverse proxy and as a web server.
-We published the reverse proxy performance numbers in our NGINX Plus Sizing Guide for Bare Metal Servers and detailed how the testing was done in our blog NGINX Plus Sizing Guide: How We Tested.
+We previously published performance statistics for NGINX and NGINX Plus as a reverse proxy in our NGINX Plus Sizing Guide for Bare Metal Servers and detailed our testing methodolgy in NGINX Plus Sizing Guide: How We Tested.

-Since publishing these pieces, we’ve received many requests for more specific information about the performance of NGINX as a web server, so we went back into the lab.
-In this blog post, we present detailed performance numbers for requests per second (RPS) and connections per second (CPS) on live HTTP and HTTPS connections.
-We also present HTTP throughput on 50 dedicated channels.
+Since publishing those pieces, we’ve received many requests for information about the performance of NGINX as a web server, so we went back into the lab.
+In this blog post, we present detailed performance numbers from our testing: requests per second (RPS) and connections per second (CPS) on live HTTP and HTTPS connections, and HTTP throughput on 50 dedicated channels.
 The results apply to both NGINX Open Source and NGINX Plus (none of the testing relies on features that are exclusive to NGINX Plus).

 Our goal is that this information helps you determine the hardware specs you need to handle current and future traffic for your web application, taking into account your budget and performance needs.

 The testing setup we used is almost identical to the setup in NGINX Plus Sizing Guide: How We Tested, except there is no reverse proxy between the client and the web server.
 All tests were done using two separate machines connected together with dual 40‑GbE links in a simple, flat Layer 2 network.